tejaswiniR161/fetchRewardsAssessment/README.md

 <img height="100%" width="100%" src="/Screenshots/deductPoints.png"/>
 <br/>

-### After deduction is complete and the /getPoints API is called, the remaining points is sent as a response, As shown below.
+### After deduction is complete and the /getPoints API can be called to check the balance.
+The output screen is attached below,

-### /getPoints API - get request
-#### Gives the current points for every payer, the output screens are attached below,

 <img height="100%" width="100%" src="/Screenshots/getPoints2.png"/>
 <br/>